SnackyTater/CDTN/README.md

 - "/chat/:id"                       (get)

 # todo
-- làm script tạo dummy data
+- create script for creating dummy data

-todo: sửa sidebar ở profile + chat, range slider ở config, cho lại function vào like + nope,
+- use webpack to bundle & create dev server for react
+- use gulp for automate task